Hamburger

 Branch

-An overseas company doing business in New Zealand is required to register with the Companies Office and to get an IRD number.
+An overseas company doing business in New Zealand is required to register with the Companies Office and may be required to register for tax.

 Any business providing financial services in New Zealand is required to register on the Register of Financial Service Providers.
 Certain types of financial service providers (such as financial advisers and derivatives issuers) also require licenses issued by the Financial Markets Authority under the FMCA.